Martouta/speech_processor/README.md

 - __resource_id__ is an optional parameter that should not matter to you unless you want the output to be saved in MongoDB.
 In this case, it must be an integer.

 - __recognizer__ is an optional parameter.
 The default value is "google".
-It can be any of these options: "assemblyai", "gladia", "google", "ibm", "microsoft", "openai".
+It can be any of these options: "assemblyai", "gladia", "google", "microsoft", "openai".
 For each of these speec-to-text services, it is assuming that the credentials are in ENV vars:
   - For __AssemblyAI__, it needs the __ASSEMBLYAI_API_KEY__.
   - For __Gladia__, it needs the __GLADIA_API_KEY__.
   - For __Google__, no credentials are required.
-  - For __IBM__, it needs the __IBM_WATSON_USERNAME__ and __IBM_WATSON_PASSWORD__.
   - For __Microsoft__, it needs the __MS_AZURE_SPEECH_API_KEY__.

 ## Expected output